ralna/netlib-lp/README.md

 # Netlib-LP

-The Netlib linear programming problems (http://www.netlib.org/lp/data/) in Standard Input Format (SIF), see http://www.numerical.rl.ac.uk/lancelot/sif/sifhtml.html.
+The NETLIB linear programming problems (http://www.netlib.org/lp/data/) in Standard Input Format (SIF), see http://www.numerical.rl.ac.uk/lancelot/sif/sifhtml.html.

 The problems are all in MPS format, which is itself a subset of SIF.
 The problems have been classified according to the CUTE classification